Introduction

 .to(destination)

-This makes routes easy to write, easy to read, and easy to extend.
+This makes capabilities easy to write, read, and extend.

 Operations

-Operations are the steps inside a route.
-They can transform data, filter messages, enrich with external calls, or split and aggregate streams.
-They are the verbs of the DSL, like transform, filter, enrich, and to.
+Operations are the steps inside a capability.
+They can transform data, filter messages, enrich responses with external calls, or split and aggregate streams.
+They are the verbs of the DSL: transform, filter, enrich, and more.

 Adapters

-• Destinations: side effects, where the data ends up (logs, databases, APIs).
+- Destinations: where the data ends up (logs, databases, APIs).

-Adapters make RouteCraft extendable.
-You can use built-ins or create your own.
+Adapters make Routecraft extensible.
+You can use the built-ins or create your own.

 Exchange

-Every step in a route passes along an exchange.
-An exchange carries the body (the main data) and headers (metadata like IDs, params, or context).
-It's the message envelope that moves through your route from start to finish.
+Every step passes along an exchange.
+An exchange carries the body (the main data) and headers (metadata such as IDs, parameters, or context).
+It is the message envelope that moves through the pipeline from start to finish.

 Context

-The RouteCraft context is the runtime that manages your routes.
+The Routecraft context is the runtime that manages your capabilities.
+It handles:

-• Run a route once for jobs or tests.
+- Running a capability once for batch jobs or tests.

-You can run a context with the CLI, or embed it programmatically in your own app.
+You can drive a context through the CLI, or embed it programmatically in your own application.

 How it all fits